irrustible/async-oneshot/README.md

 Breaking changes:

 * `Sender.wait()`'s function signature has changed to be a non-`async fn` returning an `impl Future`.
-This reduces the size of the generated binary, because apparently rust cannot optimise through empty async fns as much as I thought.
+This reduces binary size, runtime and possibly memory usage too.
 Thanks @zserik!

 Fixes: